 2. Climb a glacier

-Ice glaciers are a rare attraction to explore.
+Ice glaciers are a rare attraction to explore and one of the most epic things to do in Iceland.
 The 12 main glaciers cover around 11% of the country and the landscape is constantly evolving, creating new caves, lakes and paths to explore.
 Some of the glaciers are very accessible from the main roads and anyone can drive up and take a walk to the glacier face.

 However, you will see lots of signs warning you of the dangers of climbing a glacier, so embarking on a professionally organised glacier tour is the best way to see these natural wonders.
 Other glaciers are located inland and are only accessible via snow terrain trucks and organised tours.